 Promote the use of fast and secure e-invoicing together

-To promote digitalisation, one of the goals of the Real-Time Economy project is to increase the number of e-invoices between organisations to 90 percent by the end of 2023.
-At the same time, the goal of Sanna Marin’s government platform for the widespread adoption of e-invoices is also being promoted.
-The progress of the goal is described in the E-invoice metrics.
+To promote digitalisation, one of the goals of the Real-Time Economy project was to increase the number of e-invoices between organisations to 90 percent by the end of 2023.

 What is an e-invoice?